bitcraze/bitcraze-website/src/index.md

 portallink="/research/"
 %}

-{% include index-portal-right.html portalheader="Used in education" portalimg="/images/frontpage/front-page-portal-pic-3.jpg" portaltext="
+{% include index-portal-left.html portalheader="Used in education" portalimg="/images/frontpage/front-page-portal-pic-3.jpg" portaltext="
 The popularity of quadcopters makes the Crazyflie a perfect tool for higher education.
 The source code is open making it easy to investigate or modify any part of the system, giving the students a direct connection from theory to the real world."

-portalexample="Examples areas: realtime systems, automatic control and signal processing"
+portalexample="Example areas: realtime systems, automatic control and signal processing"

 portallink="/education/"
 %}

-{% include index-portal-left.html portalheader="Used in development" portalimg="/images/frontpage/front-page-portal-pic-1.jpg" portaltext="
+{% include index-portal-right.html portalheader="Used in development" portalimg="/images/frontpage/front-page-portal-pic-1.jpg" portaltext="
 Prototype your flying application in the comfort of your lab and usual development environment on a small and handy Crazyflie.
 Add sensors and other hardware as needed through the expansion ports.
 When everything is tested and working as expected,